hylandtechoutreach/webskillup/Lesson04VariablesAndData/README.md

 - Ask questions with `prompt`

 ## Self-Paced Reading
 Instruct participants to read through the [Variables, Data Types, and `prompt`](VariablesDataPromptGuide.md) guide.
 This should familiarize them with the concepts needed for the lesson.
-Advanced students can read through the [in-depth further reading](FurtherReading.md).
+Advanced participants can read through the [in-depth further reading](FurtherReading.md).

 ## Code-Along: Mad Libs
 Walk through the [instructions](MadLibsCodeAlong.md) with the participants.